 Vacuum cleaner belts have to stretch quite a long way, placing even more stress on the roller and the motor bearings.
-The round belt is still common, and used even today.
+The round belt is still common and used even today.

 as well, unlike the twisted route the round belt takes to deliver the performance in the proper direction.

-The style allow manufacturers to run the belt off of one side of the brush roller, instead of the center where all of the dirt is.
+The style allows manufacturers to run the belt off of one side of the brush roller, instead of the center where all of the dirt is.
 This is truly a great innovation, as you can eliminate premature failure due to the soil and dirt in the belt path.